Sahanaka/siamese-networks/README.md

-# siamese-networks
+# Siamese-networks
 This repository contains code for a simple Siamese Network Architecture.
+The model is used to check the image similarity of 2 [MNSIT](https://github.com/zalandoresearch/fashion-mnist) image pairs.
+Common use cases of Siamese Networks are Facial Verification, Signature Verification, etc. For more information about Siamese Networks please refer to this [paper](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf).